 The primary cons of using an agent are that you will lose money in paying the agent’s commission and that the process can take a long time.
 Because most agents confine their marketing efforts to traditional marketing, selling your house could take anywhere from six months to a year.
 You will also have to endure multiple showings, and there’s always the chance that a sale will fall through because a buyer can’t get financing.

 In addition to having to pay an agent’s commission out of the sale price, sellers often wind up having to pay part or all of the closing costs to close a deal.
 The upshot is that the sale price isn’t really the amount of money you will ultimately receive.

 A Direct Sale To A Real Estate Investor

-For many people considering listing vs. direct sale to a real estate investor in Greater Toronto Area, the latter is often the better option.
+For many people considering listing vs. direct sale to a real estate investor in Ontario, the latter is often the better option.
 The chief benefits of selling directly to a real estate investor are the usual cash payment and the quick closing, often as little as just one week.
 Also, most investors will pay 100% of closing costs, and you won’t have to pay any commissions to agents.

-In deciding between listing vs. direct sale to a real estate investor in Greater Toronto Area, keep in mind that investors are buying houses in order to make a profit, either by flipping or renovating and renting.
+In deciding between listing vs. direct sale to a real estate investor in Ontario, keep in mind that investors are buying houses in order to make a profit, either by flipping or renovating and renting.
 And this means that their goal is to buy discounted houses in order to realize an ROI.
 So your sale price when selling directly to an investor is likely to be lower than what you’d get when listing with an agent.